 Insurance Component

-The insurance portion of the fee is 1.5% and is made up of additional insurance costs we incur from higher insurance rates.
-As a result of billions of dollars of claims, the insurance industry has passed along much of the expense in the form of rate increases.
+The insurance portion of the fee is made up of additional insurance costs we incur from higher insurance rates.
+As a result of billions of dollars in claims, the insurance industry has passed along much of the expense in the form of rate increases.

 Frequently Asked Questions